SethRobertson/GitFixUm/0fixup.md

 Once you are fully convinced that it is well and truly lost, you can start looking elsewhere in git.
-Specifically, you should first look at the reflog which contains the history of what happened to the tip of your branch for the past two weeks or so.
-You can of course say `git log -g` to view it, but it may be best visualized with `gitk --all --date-order $(git log -g --pretty=%H)`
+Specifically, you should first look at the reflog which contains the history of what happened to the tip of your branches for the past two weeks or so.
+You can of course say `git log -g` or `git reflog` to view it, but it may be best visualized with `gitk --all --date-order $(git reflog --pretty=%H)`

 Next you can look in git's lost and found.
 Dangling commits get generated for many good reasons including resets and rebases.
 Still